Use these savvy steps to reduce banking fees for your business.

 1. Get familiar with fees.

 Different types of products have different types of fees associated with them.
 For example, credit card and merchant services may have application fees, annual fees, processing fees, late fees, and others.
 Bank products like checking, savings, and certificates of deposit (CDs) may have fees if your account balance falls below a minimum requirement or processes international transactions.
-Be sure to read the terms and conditions of any account you are considering (found on wellsfargo.com or provided in-branch) and speak with a banker before you open an account to ensure that the product is a good fit for your business’s needs.
+Be sure to read the terms and conditions of any account you are considering (found on wellsfargo.com or provided in-branch) and speak with a business banker before you open an account to ensure that the product is a good fit for your business’s needs.

 2. Choose the right products.